As the UK’s largest equestrian charity, we represent the equestrian community on a vast range of issues affecting horses and riders.

 Find out more information about our Friends at the End campaign.

-The Fight Against Grass Sickness
+The Fight Against Grass Sickness in Horses

 The disease causes damage to the part of the nervous system that controls involuntary functions.
 Along with the Equine Grass Sickness Fund and the Animal Health Trust, The British Horse Society is supporting an EGS vaccine trial that launched in March 2014.
 Our campaign is helping to provide valuable additional funding for the full three-year EGS vaccine trial project.